 WHICH ISLAND TO CHOOSE

-First let me say that most of the tourist islands are actually resorts, owned by foreign companies.
+Most of the “tourist” islands are actually resorts, owned by foreign companies.
 This means only you (and other resort guests) and the staff will be on the island and nobody else.
-When it comes to choosing the island, I always follow these steps: 1. the resort has to offer all-inclusive plan (I want my Maldives to be wallet-free), 2.
+When it comes to choosing the island, I always follow these steps: 1. the resort has to offer all-inclusive or at least full board plan (I want my Maldives to be wallet-free), 2.
 I want to stay in beach villa with ocean view and direct beach access, 3.
-I want a gym for my ass to stay fantastic even during vacation, 4.
+I need a gym for my ass to stay fantastic even during vacation, 4.
 I want free Wi-Fi to communicate with my followers 24/7 (actually it is because of my job, but who would believe me) and 5.
-The island has to be rated with at least 4 (or better 4.5) stars on TripAdvisor.
+The island has to be rated with at least 4.5 stars on TripAdvisor.
 Of course I look after my budget as well – I usually chose 4-star resorts, and here are some options that I can recommend.